I Visited Edfu Temple in Egypt—and I Wouldn’t Do It Again (2026)

 If you’re staying overnight near Edfu (which isn’t very common, but possible), the Edfu Temple Sound and Light Show is a beautiful way to experience the temple without the crowds.

-If you liked the shows at Karnak, Philae Temple, or even the Giza Pyramids, this one is definitely worth seeing.
+If you liked the shows at Karnak, Abu Simbel, or even the Giza Pyramids, this one is definitely worth seeing.
 Watching the story of Horus unfold with lights and music under the stars sounds like the peaceful Edfu experience I wish I’d had!

 Edfu Temple Sound and Light Show Details: